MicrosoftDocs/cpp-docs/docs/linux/connectionmanager-reference.md

 ConnectionManager.exe is a command-line utility to manage remote development connections outside of Visual Studio.
 It's useful for tasks such as provisioning a new development machine.
 Or, use it to set up Visual Studio for continuous integration.
 You can use it in a Developer Command Prompt window.
 For more information about the Developer Command Prompt, see [Use the Microsoft C++ toolset from the command line](..\building-on-the-command-line.md).

 ConnectionManager.exe is available in Visual Studio 2019 version 16.5 and later.
-It's installed automatically when you choose the **Connection Manager** component in the Visual Studio Installer.
-By default, it's installed in *%VCIDEInstallDir%\\Linux\\bin\\ConnectionManager.exe*.
+It's part of the **Linux development with C++** workload in the Visual Studio Installer.
+It's also installed automatically when you choose the **Connection Manager** component in the installer.
+It's installed in *%VCIDEInstallDir%\\Linux\\bin\\ConnectionManagerExe\\ConnectionManager.exe*.

 The functionality of ConnectionManager.exe is also available in Visual Studio.
 To manage remote development connections in the IDE, on the menu bar, choose **Tools** > **Options** to open the Options dialog.
 In the Options dialog, select **Cross Platform** > **Connection Manager**.